Ronny Labonne

-Ronny Labonnne (born 14 September 1997) is a Martiniquais professional footballer who plays as a right-back for French club Caen and the Martinique national team.
+Ronny Joel André Labonne (born 14 September 1997) is a Martiniquais professional footballer who plays as a right-back for Liga I club FCSB and the Martinique national team.

-Career
+Club

 Labonnne is a youth product of the Martiniquais club US Robert, before moving to mainland France with the academies of JA Drancy, Vaulx-en-Velin, and Lyon La Duchère.
 He began his senior career with Lyon La Duchère in the Championnat National in 2018.
 He transferred to Saint-Priest on 2 August 2019.
 The following season, he moved to the reserves of FC Lorient signing a professional contract.

 On 20 June 2022, he transferred to Nîmes.
 He made his professional debut with Nîmes as a late substitute in a 1–0 Ligue 2 loss to Caen on 30 July 2022.

 On 4 June 2025, Labonne joined Championnat National side Caen following their relegation.